arturritzel/noteblock-assistant-minecraft-datapack/README.md

 usage:

-- install it as a datapack in your world
+- install it as a datapack in your world;

+- look to the direction you want the noteblocks to be placed;

 - use the pattern<x> function to place *x* noteblocks.
 - example uses:
   - /function assistant:patterns/create2 {delay: 1, note1: 12, note2: 14}